gauravpandeypes/Chrome-extension-vaccine/readme.md

 What the extension does and doesn't:

-Automatically clicks if vaccine slot is available.
+Automatically clicks if vaccine slot is available for the next day.
 Doesn't automate the human related steps like entering OTP, captcha.

 **Instructions to install** 👇